bananananacat/Generation-of-3D-Objects/README.md

 For loss we decided to use Chamfer Distance(you can import it from kaolin lib), because it suits the purpose of our task and is faster than, for example, EMD loss.
 F score was used as metric to evaluate quality of point clouds.

-Alse we combine Chamfer loss with custom point loss, which prevents points from accumulating in one place(you can see it in [here](https://github.com/bananananacat/Generation-of-3D-Objects/blob/main/model/models/v2_generation/utils/losses.py))
+Also we combined Chamfer loss with custom point loss, which prevents points from accumulating in one place(you can see it in [here](https://github.com/bananananacat/Generation-of-3D-Objects/blob/main/model/models/v2_generation/utils/losses.py))

 ### Dataset